Arrears of water and sewerage charges

 Debt is only for water and sewerage charges

 A local authority can ask the Department for Work and Pensions (DWP) to pay some of your benefit directly to the local authority for council tax arrears and water and sewerage arrears.
 It can do this if you receive Universal Credit, Income Support, Jobseeker's Allowance, Employment and Support Allowance or Pension Credit.
 The sum paid to the local authority may be for ongoing costs for water and sewerage as well as arrears.
-The local authority does not have to ask a court for permission to do this.
+The local authority doesn't have to ask a court for permission to do this.